 All told, there are over 350 species of Senna, with nearly 80% found on the North American continent.
 While no Senna species are known to grow in Europe, several species have long been used there for their medicinal qualities, including its potential to treat constipation.

 V. Thamlikitkul, MD and colleagues at the Faculty of Medicine, Siriraj Hospital, Mahidol University, in Bangkok, Thailand, noted that Cassia alata Linn has good utility as a medicinal plant, with claimed efficacy as a laxative.

 They concluded that the plant contains a type of phytochemicals called anthraquinones that are active in causing a laxative effect.
-In order to try to confirm this activity, they conducted a clinical trial that enrolled 80 patients who had been constipated for at least 72 hours.
+To try to confirm this activity, they conducted a clinical trial that enrolled 80 patients who had been constipated for at least 72 hours.

 A total of 24 subjects received Cassia alata Linn, 28 received an alternative treatment, and 28 patients received placebo.
 The treatments all formulated as a 120 mL liquid, infused with the respective ingredients, were administered at bedtime.

-Patients were evaluated during the ensuing 24 hour period of time.
+Patients were evaluated during the ensuing 24 hour period.
 Success was determined by whether or not the patient defecated during this time interval.
 In the placebo group, 18% of patients had a bowel movement, while 83% of those receiving Cassia alata Linn passed stool.

 Minimal side effects such as nausea, upset stomach abdominal pain, and diarrhea were reported in 25% of patients.
-The authors conclude that the effect noted was clinically relevant.
+The authors conclude that the result noted was clinically relevant.